← Back to all diagnoses

 DSM Criteria

-• Six or more symptoms of inattention persist for at least 6 months, or 5 or more if age 17 or older.
+• Six or more symptoms of inattention are present for at least 6 months, or five or more if age 17 years or older.

-• The symptoms are inconsistent with developmental level and negatively affect functioning.
+• The symptoms are inconsistent with developmental level and have a direct negative effect on social, academic, or occupational activities.

 DSM Criteria

-• Six or more symptoms of hyperactivity-impulsivity persist for at least 6 months, or 5 or more if age 17 or older.
+• Six or more symptoms of hyperactivity and impulsivity are present for at least 6 months, or five or more if age 17 years or older.

 DSM Criteria